-Here’s our basic method for quick refrigerator pickles.
-This pickled shallot recipe illustrates how easy it is.
-Sure, each ingredient benefits from its own personalized seasonings (carrots take well to ginger and fennel seeds, turnips to saffron and coriander, Swiss chard stems to beets for color).
-But learning this ratio is a good place to start: 3 parts rice vinegar, 1 part water, 1 part sugar, and a pinch salt.
+Here’s the basic method, embraced by the brilliant chefs in the kitchen at Gramercy Tavern, for how to make quick refrigerator pickles out of almost anything.
+Learning this ratio is a good place to start: 3 parts rice vinegar, 1 part water, 1 part sugar, and a pinch salt.
 The technique is always the same: Boil the brine and pour it over the ingredient to be pickled.
 When this process becomes familiar to you, it’s easy to combine many different spices and herbs to develop different flavors.
+Each ingredient benefits from its own personalized seasonings (carrots take well to ginger and fennel seeds, turnips to saffron and coriander, Swiss chard stems to beets for color).
 Most of these pickles are ready in 6 hours or less.
-Packed into a jar and kept in the refrigerator, they’ll stay bright and crunchy for up to a month.–Michael Anthony
+Packed into a jar and kept in the refrigerator, they’ll stay bright and crunchy for up to a month.

 - Quick Glance